C4Q/AC-Android/cohort_5.4/unit_01/01_15_HashMaps_and_HashSets.md

 # HashMaps and HashSets

-# ArrayLists, HashMaps, and HashSets

 ## Objectives:
 - Review Arrays in Java
-- Explore ArrayLists and their Methods
+- Review ArrayLists and their Methods
 - Explore HashMaps and their Methods

 ## Vocabulary